 This suit is made using a premium-quality Nylon II neoprene blend, which is excellent at withstanding wear and tear, and the 3mm thickness is perfect for taking the edge off in warmer water conditions.
 Flatlock smooth seam construction helps to combat chafing, irritation, and rashes from prolonged wear.

-This suit also features a #10 YKK zipper with an extra long leash to make it easy to get the suit on and off without too much fuss.
+This suit also features a #10 YKK zipper with an extra long leash to make it easy to get it on and off without too much fuss.
 There are also anti-abrasion shoulder panels to minimize wear and tear from straps and stretch armpit panels for increased mobility.

-This Seavenger Navigator wetsuit is made with comfort and mobility in mind and has some great features to prevent wear and tear from prolonged use.
+The Seavenger Navigator is made with comfort and mobility in mind and has some great features to prevent wear and tear from prolonged use.
 It also comes in a choice of four different colors.

 Oneill wetsuits, like their other products, are manufactured to a high quality without completing blowing the budget.
 With the Reactor, you know you’re getting one of the best men’s wetsuits around.